 I would suggest you look into the San Diego Community College District, Cuyamaca Community College District, San Diego City Schools, La Mesa / Sweetwater School District, Chula Vista School District, Deaf Community Services of San Diego, and Network Interpreting Service.
 Good luck!

-There are many more questions below.
-If yours has not been answered yet, please leave a comment.
+There are many more questions and answers below.
+If your question has not been answered yet, please leave a comment.
 Thanks!